louisbove84/Drone_Object_Detector/README.md

 _______________________________________________
 ## Building Training Set:

-A quick Google search highlights the first issue with building a training set.
-Searching for a Chinese 'CH-5 drone' provides many pictures of fixed wing drones but it is not immediately evident if all the images searched are in fact a 'CH-5 Drone'.
-The two results from that search, shown below, demonstrate the difficultly accurately classifying the results.
+A quick Google search highlights the first issue with building a training set: Searching for a Chinese 'CH-5 drone' provides many pictures of fixed wing drones but it is not immediately evident if all the images searched are in fact a 'CH-5 Drone'.
+Two results from that search, shown below, demonstrate the difficulty in accurately classifying the results.
 The drone on the left is a Reaper drone, built by the United States, while the drone on the right is a CH-5, built by China.
 Without the US Military marking on the back of the drone in the picture on the left it would be very difficult to accurately classify it.
 Misclassifying images in the training set would certainly spell disaster for the final models precision, recall, and accuracy.

 <p align="center" >
   <img src="images/drone_img2.jpg" width="800">